 D. Prepare Creative Materials.
 The Contractor(s) will prepare creative materials as planned and scheduled above and present them to the Contract Administrator or his/her designee for approval.
 A number of copies to be delivered will be determined on a case-by-case basis.
 The Contractor(s) will prepare and deliver mechanicals and artwork to the County for approval prior to delivery to the printer.
 Whenever possible, a Contractor(s) will develop creative layouts electronically.
 These must be compatible with the County’s computer hardware/software configurations or as directed by the Contract Administrator or his/her designee.
 The Contractors(s) must provide the County with camera-ready artwork (electronically) of all work prepared for the County.
 The County will own, and retain all rights to reproduction of, all artwork and other materials prepared under the contracts.

 E. Plan and Coordinate Special Events.
-The Contractor(s) will coordinate or provide assistance for special events, including groundbreakings, ribbon cuttings, or other public or quasi-public events, as well as preparation and assistance with exhibits for various conferences, events
+The Contractor(s) will coordinate or provide assistance for special events, including groundbreakings, ribbon cuttings, or other public or quasi-public events, as well as preparation and assistance with exhibits for various conferences, events and other purposes.
+The Contractor(s) will assist in the development of display graphics, signs, invitations, programs, special promotional materials, speeches, and other materials and information as required.
+In addition, the Contractor(s) may be called upon to assist with the identification, preparation, and scheduling of opportunities for speaking engagements and/or presentations at a variety of professional meetings and/or events.

 F. Conduct Research and Surveys and Provide Analysis of Results.
 The Contractor(s) will conduct research and/or surveys on various issues on behalf of the Using Department.
-Research/survey topics could include, but are not limited to, responses of riders, non-riders, employers, employees, and others to various messages, the effectiveness of advertising and evaluation of response rates, program or service development, etc. The Contractor(s) will provide comparrison of results from various surveys and/or other research, and report
+Research/survey topics could include, but are not limited to, responses of riders, non-riders, employers, employees, and others to various messages, the effectiveness of advertising and evaluation of response rates, program or service development, etc. The Contractor(s) will provide comparrison of results from various surveys and/or other research, and report on implications for programs and services, marketing approaches, etc. Contractor(s) will develop evaluation techniques to ascertain the relative effectiveness of various communication methods and marketing strategies employed.
+The Contractor(s) will conduct and analyze the evaluations periodically as directed by the County.
+The Contractor(s) will assist the County in determining which techniques are most effective and the Contractor(s) will assist staff in modifying outreach strategies and work plans accordingly.

 For example, the Contractor(s) may be asked to conduct follow-up of historical market research, including a survey of Ride On riders that would provide tracking information compared to previous customer satisfaction surveys.
 Other pertinent market research may focus on non-riders.
-Research may be required to identify those segments of commuters in Montgomery County who show the greatest propensity to use alternative transportation and those segments with the greatest potential to change from
+Research may be required to identify those segments of commuters in Montgomery County who show the greatest propensity to use alternative transportation and those segments with the greatest potential to change from use of single occupant vehicles (SOVs) to other commuting arrangements (e.g., transit, carpooling, etc.).

 G. Public Relations.
-The Contractor(s) will provide assistance with story placement, speech writing, press release preparation
+The Contractor(s) will provide assistance with story placement, speech writing, press release preparation and dissemination.

 H. Other Related Duties as Required.
 As mentioned, additional opportunities may arise in which the Contractor(s) may be required to provide marketing, public education, or outreach services to various audiences.